amethon/www/_reflections/journal2.md

 The highlight of the evening was a visit to the galley, where I had the pleasure of observing the culinary skills of M. Marcel Bouchard, the chief cook of the vessel.
 He is a skilled and experienced chef, with a deep understanding of the challenges and opportunities of cooking on a research vessel.
 As I watched him prepare a variety of delicious dishes, I was struck by his attention to detail and his ability to create nourishing and flavorful meals in a challenging environment.

-As I close my journal for the evening, I am filled with a sense of wonder and excitement for what the future holds.
+As I close my journal for the evening, I am consumed by a sense of wonder and excitement for what the future holds.
 Who knows what incredible discoveries and adventures await us in the depths of Abyssopelagia?
 Only time will tell.

 Until next time,